mannkenn/LeagueOfLegendsPrediction/README.md

 Predicting champions picked in League of Legends games based on match data.

 # Project Overview
-* Predicted what champion was played out of 140 available champions in League of Legends based on ranked match data
+* Predicted what champions were played out of 140 available champions in League of Legends based on ranked match data
 * Assembled dataset with over 700,000 entires from over 72,000 ranked games using Riot Games API
 * Engineered features like classifying whether a champion is AP/AD based on type of damage, and normalized continuous features by game duration
 * Built ML pipeline and used Random Forest, K-Nearest Neighbors, Support Vector Machines, Naive-Bayes, and Logistic Regression achieving 84% with Random Forest algorithm